-A human mass balance clinical study aims to understand how drugs are absorbed, metabolized, and excreted after dosing.
-This information is important because it helps determine other clinical investigations that might need to be conducted in support of regulatory approval for a new drug.
+The goal of a human mass balance clinical study is to understand how drugs are absorbed, metabolized, and excreted (AME) after dosing.
+This information is important because it helps determine what other clinical investigations might be necessary for regulatory approval of a new drug.

-The absorption, metabolism, and excretion (AME, also known as ADME to include ‘distribution’) is determined by attaching a radioactive isotope (radiolabel), such as carbon 14 (14C) or tritium (3H) to a drug and following the attached radiolabel through the AME process of human subjects.
+The AME process (also known as ADME when ‘distribution’ is included) is determined by attaching a radioactive isotope (or radiolabel), such as carbon 14 (14C) or tritium (3H) to a drug and following the attached radiolabel through the AME process of human subjects.

-The term “mass balance” refers to attempting to collect as much of the radiolabel administered to subjects in a clinical study as possible.
-The radiolabel is collected in excreta, including urine, feces, and other excreta as needed (e.g., expired air, sweat, etc.), while monitoring the exposure of radioactivity and drug in whole blood, plasma, cerebrospinal fluid (CSF) or other accessible tissues of interest.
+The term “mass balance” refers to collecting as much of the administered radiolabel as possible from human subjects in the clinical study.
+The radiolabel is collected from excreta (urine, feces, expired air, sweat, etc.) while monitoring the exposure of radioactivity and the drug in whole blood, plasma, cerebrospinal fluid, or other accessible tissues of interest.

-A human mass balance/ADME clinical study is required for a New Drug Application (NDA) or, in certain circumstances, a Biologics License Application (BLA), unless there are reasons for not conducting the study as agreed upon with the FDA or other regulatory authorities.
-Sponsors conduct human ADME studies to obtain valuable information to support other clinical studies in a drug development program.
+A human mass balance/ADME study is required for New Drug Applications (NDA) and in certain circumstances, Biologics License Applications (BLA), unless there are reasons for not conducting the study as agreed upon with the FDA or other regulatory authorities.
+Sponsors also conduct human ADME studies to obtain valuable information to support other clinical studies in their drug development program.
 The following information can be collected from a human mass balance study: